jadonk/beaglebone-ai-wiki/Quick-Start-Guide.md

 2. BeagleBone® AI will boot.

-3. Connect your PC's WiFi to SSID "BeagleBone-XXXX" where XXXX varies for your BeagleBone® AI.
+3. Connect your PC's WiFi to SSID "BeagleBone-_XXXX_" where _XXXX_ varies for your BeagleBone® AI.

 4. Use password "BeagleBone" to complete the WiFi connection.